Best home solar battery systems: 2026 Guide

 Cycle life

 The cycle life figure represents how many times the solar battery can charge and discharge before the battery is no longer usable.
-For most batteries, the cycle life is around 4,000 cycles which allows for daily charging and discharging over a 10-year period.
+For most batteries, the warranted cycle life is between 4,000 - 6,000 cycles.

 Warranty

 Most solar battery product warranties are valid for 10 years.
 The performance warranties typically correlate with the number of cycles.
-Though warranties are a ranking factor, it is worth considering that currently no lithium-ion battery has been installed for 10 years or more in Australia.
+Though warranties are a ranking factor, it is worth considering that Lithium Iron Phosphate (LFP) batteries are expected to last beyond their warranty period.

 Functionality